hiperism/legacy_book_FTN_examples/README.md

 Stay tuned ...

 SPARSE:
-This is recent code is a parallel model.
+This is recent code in a parallel model.
 A serial version will be provided in a small package after extraction from a larger environmental/climate model.
 Stay tuned ...